 This may particularly be the case for the EU's green bond issuances, which will become the world's largest green bond scheme, providing the EU with access to a wider range of investors and boosting the green bonds market in line with its commitment to sustainable finance.
-To date, the EU has raised EUR 28bn via green bonds.
+To date, the EU has raised EUR 44bn via green bonds, with an expected remaining green bond issuance under NGEU of around EUR 206bn.